dhirajpatra/Satellite-Image-Database-with-Chrome/README.md

 ---

 **Built for the Chrome for Developers community** - showcasing cutting-edge browser capabilities and professional debugging techniques.
+Code help by @Antropic Claude.

 *Perfect for demonstrating modern web storage, performance optimization, and DevTools integration!* 🚀